MaeRaDP/403_CMPUTPSYCH/Assignment7/README.md

 ```

 2. Create a "clock_wait_timer" to find out exactly how long each image is presented when you use a clock + while loops.
 How precise is this?
-- **Answer: the precision of clock + while loop is pretty similar to the previous one using core.wait.
-When I ran the code: 7 out of 10 image trials in the first block were shown 0.50... seconds, 2 of the image trials were shown 0.516... seconds and 1 image trial was shown 0.49... seconds**
+- **Answer: the precision of clock + while loop is better than the previous one using core.wait.
+When I ran the code, the first block had 5 out of 10 trials with 1.000...seconds presentation, 1 trial with 1.00...seconds presentation, and 4 trials with 1.0...seconds presentation.
+The second block had 7 trials with 1.000...seconds presentation, and 3 trials with 1.0...seconds presentation.

 ```
 from psychopy import gui, core, visual, monitors, event